1. Home »

 What to Include in the Letter

-A well-drafted letter of intent will help the employee stand out from other applicants and show their seriousness in their desire for the promotion.
+A well-drafted letter of intent will help the employee stand out from other applicants and show they’re serious about the position.
 The letter should be professional, easy to read, free of grammar and spelling mistakes, and contain the following information.

 • Position.
 The position the employee is expressing interest in should be outlined at the beginning of the letter.
-Since the hiring party may be recruiting for several positions, this helps clarify the letter’s purpose.
+Since the employer may be recruiting for several positions, this helps clarify the letter’s purpose.

 • Intention.
 The letter should explain the writer’s objectives and why they seek promotion.

 • Qualifications.
-The individual seeking promotion should describe why they think they would be a good fit and what qualifies them for the role they desire.
+The employee should describe why they think they would be a good fit and what qualifies them.

 • Benefits.
 The candidate should describe how they intend to benefit the company by telling what they will bring to the role they seek.

 • Express Gratitude.
-The letter should conclude by thanking the reader for their time and consideration.
+The letter should conclude by thanking the recipient for their time and consideration.

 Sample